Every week at our store comes in a customer aiming to change the halogen bulbs of their just purchased aftermarket headlamp for his semi truck.

 - Keep with the original OEM lamps the most you can.
 If their covers get yellowish, polish them, not forgetting to apply the ceramic coating at the end.

-- If you are compelled to replace them, prioritize the Taiwanese ones and ensure they meet CAPA standards, especially in their “OEM Replacement” models.
+- If you are compelled to replace them, prioritize the Taiwanese ones and ensure they meet CAPA or insurance grade standards, especially in their “OEM Replacement” models.

 - If the lamp comes with two-functions bulbs (low/high beams in the same bulb), you will be restricted to H4s and 9007s.
 It’s tough to find online these types of LEDs built for the truck’s hardship.
 We have no other option than to say that we carry the right ones.

-At FX-AA, we are also offering now the LED bulbs upgraded head and fog lamp options.
-We buy the “replacement” type lamp from any of those reputed Taiwanese manufacturers and replace the halogen bulbs with our specially chosen LED ones for all low and high beam applications.
-We will also include our turn signal/parking light LED options very shortly.
+At FX-AA, we are now offering the LED bulbs upgraded head and fog lamp options.
+We buy the “replacement” type lamp from those reputed Taiwanese manufacturers and replace the halogen bulbs with our specially chosen LED ones for low and high beam applications.
+There is no option but to buy the “performance” type lamps that usually carry the H7/H1 combinations in some cases.
+There, we try our best with our carefully chosen H7/H1 LED bulb options.
+We are also gradually including our turn signal/parking light LED bulbs in some models.

 FX-AA is also involved in a project of such headlamps with a top-class Taiwanese manufacturer.
 Our goal here is to meet the needed illumination strength and sturdiness levels required.
 Once met, you will know of them on this website.